eliaquin/TestRentCarBackEnd/README.md

 # TestRentCarBackEnd
 Rent-A-Car C# backend project.

-Note: this is the backend only.
-For the front end please visit https://github.com/eliaquin/TestRentCarFrontEnd
+<strong>Note: this is the backend only.
+For the front end please visit https://github.com/eliaquin/TestRentCarFrontEnd</strong>

 In order to make this application work, please follow this instructions: